CloudSantosh/java-application/README.md

 In order to set up jenkins, you need to make ready with jenkins server.
 Here is the github link where terraform code is used to make jenkins server ready i.e. [link](https://github.com/CloudSantosh/Jenkins_tomcat_deployment)

-## Script for jenkins server and Apache webserver

 #### Install jenkins on jenkin-server node

 ```bash